Section outline

 Objectives:

-To learn about the fans law
+To learn about the methods of heat transfer

 Objectives: